How much does my age affect my car insurance rates?

 Are some types of coverage more expensive?

-The more coverage you get, the more you will pay If you get a bare-bones liability policy that covers only what the state requires, your car insurance costs are going to be less than if you bought coverage that would repair your own car, too.
+There are several types of car insurance.
+The more coverage you get, the more you will pay.
+If you get a bare-bones liability policy that covers only what the state requires, your car insurance costs are going to be less than if you bought coverage that would repair your own car, too.

 Liability coverage tends to cost more because the amount the insurance company risks is higher.
 Coverage for collision and comprehensive insurance is limited by the replacement cost of the car itself.
 But medical bills and multiple-car accidents could push a liability claim into the hundreds of thousands of dollars.